- 1 Eye Diseases And Their Types

 If your dry eye problem is persistent, you may have dry eye disease.
-Your doctor could prescribe medicated drops like Cyclosporine (Cequa, Restasis) or Lifitegrast (Xiidra) to spur tear production.
+Your doctor could prescribe medicated drops like Cyclosporine (Cequa, Restasis) or lifitegrast (Xiidra) to spur tear production.

-Lazy eye, or Amblyopia, occurs when one eye is not quite developed.
+Lazy eye, or amblyopia, occurs when one eye is not quite developed.
 Eyesight is weaker in that eye, and it tends to move “lazily” around while the other eye focuses.
 It rarely affects both eyes.
 If the symptoms are visible in infants and children, immediate treatment must be sought.

 Lifelong vision difficulties and eye diseases can be avoided if a lazy eye is detected and treated in early childhood.
-Treatment includes using a patch, wearing corrective glasses or contact lenses and/or other approaches to make a child use the lazy eye.
+Treatment includes using a patch, wearing corrective glasses or contact lenses, and/or other approaches to make a child use the lazy eye.

-Strabismus & Squint Eye Diseases
+Strabismus And Squint Eye Diseases

 If the eyes aren’t aligned with each other when you look at something, you could have strabismus.
-This condition is generally known as Squint eyes, Crossed Eyes or Wall-eye.
+This condition is generally known as Squint eyes, Crossed Eyes, or Wall-eye.

 This problem doesn’t just go away on its own.
 You’ll need to consult the Eye Doctor Delhi to get it corrected.
-There are many modes of treatments available. including Convergence Exercises and vision therapy to make your eyes stronger.
+There are many modes of treatment available. including Convergence Exercises and vision therapy to make your eyes stronger.
 Your doctor will examine your eyes to see which treatment would work best for you.
 If all else fails, Eye Muscle Surgery or Squint Surgery may be required.

 Some people are born with this problem, or it might develop from a degenerative disease affecting the retina, and that usually can’t be treated.
 If you have it, you’ll need to be extra careful while venturing out.

-A glaucoma is a group of eye diseases that develop due to an increase in intraocular pressure (IOP) within the eye.
+Glaucoma is a group of eye diseases that develop due to an increase in intraocular pressure (IOP) within the eye.
 Some pressure inside it is normal and safe.
 The increased pressure harms the optic nerve and may cause vision loss.
-Glaucoma is classified either as Open-Angle (the more common symptomless and painless form) or Angle-Closure one (which often occurs suddenly and is associated with pain and redness of the eye).
+Glaucoma is classified either as Open-Angle (the more common symptomless and painless form) or Angle-Closure (which often occurs suddenly and is associated with pain and redness of the eye).